-Joint authorship
+Joint authorship or co-authorship

 Two or more people can own copyright jointly if they are joint authors of copyright material.
-People are joint authors if their contribution to the work is inseparable from the contribution of any other author.
-This depends on the extent of each author's contribution to the creation of the work and the amount of skill and labour each contributes.
+People are joint authors if their contribution to the work is inseparable from the contribution of each other author.
+Being recognised as a joint author or co-author requires a person to provide a "significant and original" contribution (which is not necessarily an equal contribution) with the intention that their contributions will be merged into the copyright material.